johnsonandjohnson/Bodiless-JS/packages/bodiless-core/README.md

 )(AnyComponent)
 ```

-Finally, you will want to be sure that none of the above HOC's are applied when not in edit mode.
+Finally, you will want to be sure that none of the above HOCs are applied when not in edit mode.
 For this, `ifEditable` comes in handy:
 ```
 const ComponentWithMenuOption = ifEditable(